Stock market today: Wall Street turns lower after talks on raising debt limit stall

 DXC Technology rose 4.5% for one of the biggest gains in the S&P 500 after offering a mixed earnings report.
 Its revenue for the latest quarter fell shy of forecasts, but it also announced a new $1 billion program to buy back its own stock.
 Such purchases can goose a company's earnings per share.

-Deere also topped forecasts for revenue and earnings in the latest quarter, but its stock swung form an early gain to a slight drop.
-Its stock was most recently down 0.3%.
+Deere also topped forecasts for revenue and earnings in the latest quarter, but its stock swung from an early gain to a drop.
+Its stock was most recently down 1.5%.

 Much scrutiny has been on retailers this week, which also saw Home Depot, Target and Walmart report mixed results.
 That’s because resilient spending by U.S. households has been one of the main pillars keeping the economy from falling into a recession.